Trusted by the world’s leading companies

 Overview

-The WinForms DataGrid control is used to efficiently display and manipulate tabular data.
-Its rich feature set includes data binding, editing, sorting, filtering, grouping, and exporting to Excel/PDF file formats and more.
-It has also been optimized for working with millions of records as well as handling high frequency real-time updates.
+The WinForms DataGrid control is used to display and manipulate tabular data efficiently.
+Its rich feature set includes data binding, editing, sorting, filtering, grouping, and exporting to Excel and PDF file formats.
+It has been optimized for working with millions of records as well as handling high-frequency, real-time updates.

 Instant loading